 come in, which is a whole other teaching.

-Suffice it to say, that the Ethic of
+Suffice it to say that the Ethic of

-It is your place
+It our place

 to be there

-in friendship, love, balance, support and harmony when needed and even
+in friendship, love, balance, support and harmony when needed, and even

-then your personal opinions remain your own.
+then our personal opinions must remain our own.

 After all, it was never the intent that the world